 - It’s your responsibility (as an employer) to make sure you have appropriate HR policies to deal with any issues as they arise; so make sure they’re reviewed and updated regularly and followed to the letter.
 Should matters ever escalate to an employment tribunal, ignorance is no defence!

 Ready to take your people management skills to the next level?
-Find out more about our team leading and management courses!
+Find out more about our team leading courses!